 Adventure therapy is a type of therapy that involves activities such as hiking, camping, and rock climbing.
 This type of therapy can help individuals in recovery build confidence and self-esteem.
 Adventure therapy can also help individuals in recovery learn to overcome challenges.

 At Eagle Creek Ranch Recovery, we know that life can be a journey, one of excitement and joy.
 Adventure therapy is just one of the many alternative therapy options we provide to our patients.

-Dialectical behavioral therapy (DBT) is a type of cognitive-behavioral therapy that focuses on helping people change unhealthy or self-destructive behaviors.
-The goal of DBT is to help people learn how to better cope with stressful situations and emotions, communicate more effectively, and make healthier choices.
+Dialectical behavioral therapy (DBT) is a type of cognitive behavioral therapy that focuses on helping people change unhealthy or self-destructive behaviors.
+The goal of DBT in treatment is to help people learn how to better cope with stressful situations and emotions.
+This type of therapy also helps people communicate more effectively and make healthier choices.